nopSolutions/nopCommerce-Docs/en/developer/tutorials/update-existing-entity.md

 public string SomeNewProperty { get; set; }
 ```

-The requirements code will be added in the constructor of the validator.
+The requirements code will be added to the constructor of the validator.

 ```csharp
 //I think this code can speak for itself